‘The community really wins the most’: Medford eyes medical school for doctors | Rogue Valley Times

 The medical school proposal, which is supported by OHSU, would provide a training ground for aspiring doctors complete with a cadaver lab.

-If the idea is realized, Medford would be the only medical school between OHSU in Portland and UC Davis Medical Center in Sacramento, although there is a fledgling proposal by Oregon Institute of Technology to build a medical school in Klamath Falls.
+If the idea is realized, Medford would join Lebanon as the only medical schools between OHSU in Portland and UC Davis Medical Center in Sacramento, although there is a fledgling proposal by Oregon Institute of Technology to build a medical school in Klamath Falls.
+The school in Lebanon is for osteopathic physicians, and the one in Medford would be for MDs.

+La Clinica has a nurse practitioners residency program now in its second year meant to grow the primary care workforce in Southern Oregon.

 “This is a really big part of the country that doesn’t have a medical school,” said Paul Umbach, founder and president of the consulting firm Tripp Umbach.
 “You can train them here and keep them here.”

-Note: Editor’s note: This story has been updated to reflect that La Clinica has a nurse practitioners residency program, and there is a medical school for osteopathic physicians in Lebanon.